MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 > To use a variable in CMake, we use the `${}` syntax.

 Finally, we will use the [`target_include_directories()`](https://cmake.org/cmake/help/latest/command/target_include_directories.html) command to specify the directories where our header files are located.
-We will use the `INCLUDES` variable to specify the directory where our header files are located.
+We will use the `INCLUDES` variable to specify the directory where our header files are located and the `PUBLIC` keyword to specify that the directory is public.

 > You will specify your target in the first argument.
 Your "target" is the executable you want to create, so its name of your project.
 And then you will specify the directories where your header files are located in the second argument, so your INCLUDE variable.